The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Peri Bottle

 A peri bottle is just a water bottle with a special nozzle to squirt water in your vaginal area to clean yourself when you use the restroom.
-You don’t want to use toilet paper and wipe right away because you could irritate any tearing or possibly pull out your stitches–no thank you.
+You don’t want to use toilet paper and wipe right away because you could irritate any tearing or pull out your stitches–no, thank you.

-You most likely will get a peri bottle from the hospital.
+You will most likely get a Peri bottle from the hospital.
 Don’t forget to pack it when you are coming home!

 Nipple Cream